dios-os/lite-node/README.md

-# How to Run This Blockchain Synchronization Program in Visual Studio Code (VS Code)
+# How to Run a DIOS Node in Visual Studio Code (VS Code)

-This guide will walk you through the process of setting up and running this Node.js-based blockchain synchronization program on your computer, even if you have no prior programming experience.
+This guide will walk you through the process of setting up and running this Node.js-based blockchain node program on your computer, even if you have no prior programming experience.

 ---